johnbrumley/desma158/day-3.md

 An audio source component has the "Play On Awake" property, which automatically plays it's audio clip as soon as the game object it is attached to becomes active.

+## Events

-## Using Events to Set the Active State of a Game Object
+Using Events to Set the Active State of a Game Object

 ![](assets/Pasted%20image%2020231005002312.png)

+One way to connect or relate game objects to one another, is to use **events**

 The *HandleCollisionWithTags.cs* script that comes with the unitypackage reacts with an [Event](https://docs.unity3d.com/ScriptReference/Events.UnityEvent.html) that can send messages to any objects that subscribe to the event.
 In the above image, the *OnCollisionEnter()* event has two subscribers (added by clicking the '+' button at the bottom of the event's box).